dannymagnus/CI_MS4_Elginis_Restaurant/README.md

 *33. As a site owner, I want to be able to promote special offers and events.*

+*39. As a logged in administrator, I want to be able to create, edit or remove content on the website.*

 #### Feature 3 - lunch, dinner and drinks images with buttons

 The menu images show an image of the restaurant food with a clear button overlay which takes the user directly to the relevant menu page quickly and easily.